fajar-abdillah/programming-portfolio/C Project/Thesis/Readme.md

 ## TT-Programming-Slave-for-OBDH-Dummy

-It's de OBDH subsystem dummy that sent the data to TTC subsystem if there is a command.
+It's de OBDH subsystem dummy that sent the data to TTC subsystem if receive the command.